 Seagate Game Drive for Xbox One – Top Pick for Xbox One

 The Seagate Game Drive is the external hard drive series for gaming consoles, and this one is made specifically for the Xbox One.

 The Xbox Game Drive also comes in other limited editions featuring tie-ins with popular Xbox games.

 Compatibility: Recommended for use with Xbox One, but can also be used with a PC.
-It will also work with the Xbox Series X.
+It will also work with the Xbox Series S and X.